Gearing up for the Grammys on Sunday (Feb. 10)? So are these excited nominees and performers.

 I’m going to thank God and bless my path like I always do.
 I’ll also check on my kids.
 They won’t be coming with me, so I’ll call back East to make sure they’re fine; then I can enjoy the rest of the night!

 Do you have a good-luck charm?

-Are you going to tweet during the show?
+Are you going to tweet during the event?

-Who are you afraid you might forget to thank if you win an award?
+Who are you afraid you might forget to thank if you win?

 How will you celebrate?

 After awards shows, we normally go to Prince’s house for a jam session and get down!
 You can’t play around – it’s the hardest karaoke ever.
 He even has a machine that displays the lyrics!
 It’s always a good time.

 Chateau Marmont, always, and I’ll go by SkyBar for old times sake.
 As well, in Studio City, there’s Firefly.
 If you go in there, you might come out a whole other person!

 I like champagne – I recently had a Napa brut that was one of the best I’ve ever had.
 I also like this red Malbec called Cigar Box, and whiskey, too – Jameson is pretty good to me!